jjcastro/markov-curatorial-generator/README.md

 # Curatorial statement generator

-Generates curatorial statements for contemporary art expositions, using Markov chains and texts from galleries around the world. for more info, text sources and a more detailed explanation visit [becomeacurator.com](http://becomeacurator.com).
+Generates curatorial statements for contemporary art expositions, using Markov chains and texts from galleries around the world.
+For more info, text sources and a more detailed explanation visit [becomeacurator.com](http://becomeacurator.com).

 ## About the code